Aroy34/EN.540.635-SC-Final-Project/README.md

 ## Data
 The data for the project is sourced from the `matminer` datasets, used for training both the Neural Network and Random Forest models.
+NOTE: Dataset will be downloaded on the go

 ## Codes
+Following scripts make up the working code

 ### main.py
 The main script of the project, responsible for integrating various components.
 It handles user interactions, data processing, and model operations.
 It utilizes libraries like `torch`, `numpy`, `pandas`, and `matplotlib`, and orchestrates the workflow involving neural network and random forest models.